 The positive terminal cover on the battery is usually red-colored.
 However, not all car manufacturers use this method.
 If the terminals aren’t color-coded, you can also look at the cover to see if there’s a plus (+) sign on it.

 So, what do you do if the cover is missing?
 You are going to have to figure out the terminals another way.
 With some vehicles, the wires leading to the terminal will also be colored red, helping you to differentiate between the two.

-We always recommend using a multimeter to be 100% sure which battery terminal is negative and which is positive.
+I always recommend using a multimeter to be 100% sure which battery terminal is negative and which is positive.

 What is the Negative Terminal on a Car Battery?

 The negative terminal on the battery is sometimes black.
 However, if none of the terminals are red but both are black, this can make the process very confusing for you.

 In this case, you need to look and see if there is a minus (-) sign printed on the battery cover.
 If so, this sign indicates that you have found the negative terminal of the battery.